Transfer Playbook & Tracking Transfer

 Introducing The Next Phase of Transfer

-In the fall of 2022, Aspen & CCRC embarked on a new project to deliver the “second edition” of the Transfer Playbook, made possible by improvements in national data collection.
-With new data from the National Student Clearinghouse, our teams will now be able to identify the colleges that are not only delivering excellent transfer outcomes, but doing so equitably for all students.
-We will also publish an updated version of Tracking Transfer with new, national and state-level measures of effectiveness disaggregated by race/ethnicity and income.
+In the fall of 2022, CCRC and Aspen embarked on a new project to deliver the second edition of the Transfer Playbook, made possible by improvements in national data collection.
+With new data from the National Student Clearinghouse, our teams have published an updated version of Tracking Transfer with new, national and state-level measures of effectiveness disaggregated by race/ethnicity and income.
+Later this year, we will release the second edition of the Transfer Playbook, which will amplify best practices from colleges that are delivering excellent transfer outcomes for students of color and low-income students.

-As a part of these projects, we’re excited to work specifically in North Carolina (in collaboration with the North Carolina State University’s Belk Center for Community College Leadership) and California to advance stronger and more equitable transfer outcomes.
-See here for the overview of the two projects and stay tuned for more updates as we prepare to release both publications in 2024.
+As a part of these projects, we’re excited to work in North Carolina (in collaboration with the North Carolina State University’s Belk Center for Community College Leadership) and California to advance stronger and more equitable transfer outcomes.
+Stay tuned for more updates as we prepare to release the second edition of the Transfer Playbook later this year.

 As we identify the colleges delivering excellent and equitable transfer outcomes nationwide, we want to hear from you now about how you’re expanding the transfer pipeline for more students.
 What programs, initiatives, or commitments have you implemented to transform the trajectories of community college transfers?
 Share them with us today!